Rochester mother seeking justice after daughter brutally murdered in Michigan

 ROCHESTER, N.Y.
 (WROC) — Rochester native Nancy Elliot says her daughter, Amanda Harvey, was murdered in Michigan last month, and the prime suspect is her boyfriend who had a pattern of violence.
 She is now on a mission calling for justice and greater awareness when it comes to domestic violence.

+Elliot says there was abuse at the hands of Fry and a ‘stay away’ order was in place.

 Fry, she says, was arrested for domestic abuse against Amanda and was let out without bond or bail, and was due back in court.
-Further, she says Amanda could also not find a shelter to help take care of her and her children.
-Elliot says Amanda was killed by Fry and her body was recovered three days later when Fry eventually called the police.
+Further, she says Amanda could also not find a shelter to help take care of her.
+Elliot says Amanda was killed by Fry and her body was recovered days later when Fry eventually called the police.
 Elliott says Amanda was bludgeoned to death with a hammer — beaten so bad she was unrecognizable.

 “No woman should go through —or no mother, or children— should go through what my daughter went through.
 Because it’s getting more and more evil and more disregard for human life.
 So if I can save one person, just one, I will be the happiest person alive.
 Just one, from what I’m going through.
 Just save them.
 You need to get out.
 They do not love you,” says Elliot.